tomek-anuszkiewicz/TA.FluentValidation.Extensions.Options/README.md

     .Bind(Configuration.GetSection(nameof(SomeSettings)));
 ```

-So basicly you can ask for `IOptions<TOptions>` from container (where TOptions is class binded to configuration section).
+So basically you can ask for `IOptions<TOptions>` from container (where class TOptions is bound to configuration section).

 You have FluentValidator for `TOptions`.
 See [Creating your first validator](https://docs.fluentvalidation.net/en/latest/start.html)